Samson-tech-code/company-performance-dashboard/README.md

 A professional Power BI dashboard delivering end-to-end analysis of company sales, customer, and product performance using the AdventureWorks dataset.
-This project demonstrates skills in data modelling, DAX, Power Query, and data storytelling for business intelligence
+This project demonstrates skills in data modelling, DAX, Power Query, and data storytelling for business intelligence This dashboard was designed to provide senior leadership with a single source of truth for monitoring revenue, profitability, and customer performance across regions and product categories.

 ![Executive Overview](Screenshots/executive_overview.png)